sue-lim/tafe-ipriot-project-carpark/carpark-prj-guided.md

 You may want to see the number of available bays, the current temperature, and the time.

-Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each of these pieces of information?
+<mark>Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each of these pieces of information?
 There's no right or wrong answer here.
-But you should be able to justify your answer.
+But you should be able to justify your answer.</mark>

-Q. Which class is responsible for the number of available bays (and why)?
+Q. Which class is responsible for the number of available bays (and why)?<br>
+  In this instance, the CarPark class is responsible for the available bays as there is a method within the class that is responsible for it.<br><br>
-Q. Which class is responsible for the current temperature (and why)?
+Q. Which class is responsible for the current temperature (and why)? <br>
+In this instance, the CarPark class is responsible since the current temperature is hardcoded into the 'update_displays' method.
+If we needed to retrieve the current temperature dynamically, we could create a 'get_temperature' function.<br><br>
-Q. Which class is responsible for the time (and why)?
+Q. Which class is responsible for the time (and why)?<br>
+  In this instance, as CarPark has the datetime import, it is responsible for the time.

 --------